 The problem is that none of these sources tell you how often you’re making a bad hire, making it hard to know how these figures apply to your company.
 They often don’t tell you how the calculations are made or where the numbers come from, making it impossible to say whether the issue is of genuine business concern.
 When it comes down to it, they offer vague ideas about how to definitively avoid paying the costs of a bad hire.
 All of this has led HR to rely on "hope for the best" approaches to personnel management, with no clear insight into their hiring risk or effective actions they can take to manage it.

 Bad hires cost a lot—but more concerning than the occasional rushed hire is a particular breed of “bad hire” which gets into organizations more often and does even more damage.
-In the last few years, we’ve seen a rise in the appearance of “the toxic employee” which is far more dangerous to businesses than a mere skill or cultural mismatch.
+In the last few years, we’ve seen a rise in the appearance of "toxic employees" which are far more dangerous to businesses than a mere skill or cultural mismatch.
 While “bad hires” fail to get the work done, toxic workers can often survive in an organization while deliberately harming its property and people.
-Though they often meet company quota, their demonstrations of sexual harassment, bigotry, fraud and other violations of company policy can ravage the bottom line.
+Though they often meet company quota, their demonstrations of sexual harassment, bigotry, fraud and other violations of company policy, often well-concealed but with disastrous effects, can ravage the bottom line.

 In the face of toxic behavior, the temptation is to try and solve the problem by hiring a top performer to make up for it.
-But new research shows that the cost of losing a good hire is twice the cost of firing a bad hire, and not hiring a toxic worker adds over twice as much to the bottom line as hiring a superstar.
+But new research shows that the cost of losing a good hire due to someone else's toxic behavior costs twice as much as firing an employee with a pattern of toxic behavior, and not hiring a toxic worker adds more than twice as much to the bottom line as hiring a top performer.
 Moreover, when toxic behavior is present, good employees are 54% more likely to leave and 5% of your overall employee base will actually do so.

-How We Calculated the Cost of Hiring Toxic Workers
+How We Calculated the Cost of Hiring Toxic Employees